a0x8o/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

     > **IMPORTANT NOTE**: Only the **DEV** Data Factory should be setup with Git integration.
 Do **not** setup git integration in the STG and PROD Data Factories.

-    1. In the Azure Portal, navigate to the Data Factory in the **DEV** environment.
-    2. Click "Author & Monitor" to launch the Data Factory portal.
+    1. In the Azure Portal, navigate to the Data Factory in the **DEV** environment and launch the Data Factory portal.
-    3. On the landing page, select "Set up code repository".
+    2. On the landing page, select "Set up code repository".
 For more information, see [here](https://docs.microsoft.com/en-us/azure/data-factory/source-control).
-    4. Fill in the repository settings with the following:
+    3. Fill in the repository settings with the following:
         - Repository type: **Github**
         - Github Account: **your_Github_account**
-        - Git repository name: **imported Github repository**
+        - Git repository (select *Use repository link*, if forked): **forked Github repository url**
         - Collaboration branch: **main**
         - Root folder: **/e2e_samples/parking_sensors/adf**
         - Import Existing Data Factory resource to repository: **Selected**
         - Branch to import resource into: **Use Collaboration**
-    5. When prompted to select a working branch, select **main**
+    4. When prompted to select a working branch, select **main**

 >>>>>>> e15dc70 (E2E Parking Sensor: Convert ARM templates to Bicep, Improve Deployment script, and bugfix #370 (#378))
    > **Ensure you Import Existing Data Factory resources to repository**.
 The deployment script deployed ADF objects with Linked Service configurations in line with the newly deployed environments.
 Importing existing ADF resources definitions to the repository overrides any default Linked Services values so they are correctly in sync with your DEV environment.

 4. **Trigger an initial Release**

+<<<<<<< HEAD
    - In the **DEV** Data Factory portal, navigate to "Manage > Triggers".
 Select the `T_Sched` trigger and activate it by clicking on the "Play" icon next to it.
 Click `Publish` to publish changes.
       - Publishing a change is **required** to generate the `adf_publish` branch which is used in the Release pipelines.
    - In Azure DevOps, notice a new run of the Build Pipeline (**mdw-park-ci-artifacts**) off `main`.
 This will build the Python package and SQL DACPAC, then publish these as Pipeline Artifacts.